manoelaferronato/Teacher-Absences/README.md

 This repository contains scripts and documentation for cleaning, merging, and analyzing a database of teacher absences in São Paulo’s state schools.
 My goal is to estimate the relationship between teacher absenteeism and student dropout.
 In particular, I aim to address whether the effect differs between civil-servant and contract teachers and across urban versus rural schools.

-## Research Questions & Hypotheses
+## Research Questions & Hypothesis

 * **RQ 1**  Does teacher absenteeism increase school dropout?
 * **RQ 2**  Does the magnitude of the effect vary with teacher contract type and school location?